OneSignal/react-native-onesignal/README.md

 ## iOS Installation

  * Follow the steps according to the official OneSignal SDK Installation here: https://documentation.onesignal.com/docs/ios-sdk-setup
- * Make sure you installed the OneSignal Pod (Version 1.13.3).
+ * Make sure you installed the OneSignal Pod
  * Once you've finished, Open your project in Xcode.

 ### Importing The Library